Damel91/Eachine-pro-58-antenna-tracker/README.md

 wifi_firmware is the source for the esp8266

-Into the PCB folder you can fine the PCB wich is ready to use with the press and peel tecnique

-Also you can find the pinout of the eachine pro 58
+Into the PCB folder you can find the PCB wich is ready to use with the press and peel tecnique, also you can find the pinout of the eachine pro 58

 The 3D folder is a mess, but there are all the file included go to thingiverse to find the freecad file to modify the project and see the images of the project